-The main difference with Intraday netting is that positions are netted immediately on execution.
-They disappear from the Positions lists, details are available as new entries in the Closed Positions list.
+The positions are netted immediately upon execution and will disappear from the Positions module and will be visible as new entries in the Closed Positions module.

 After trade execution, positions continue to show as open in the Positions module until end-of-day processing.
 The Closed Positions module is not available in this Netting Mode.

 Which position Netting Methods are available at Saxo?

 Two Netting Methods are available:

 If a new trade has the opposite direction of an existing position in the same instrument, FIFO netting closes eligible open positions in the order of their creation date/time, using the oldest first.